wq/wq.app/js/README.md

 Third party libraries
 =====================

 These are the dependencies of various wq.app modules as well as some other useful libraries.
-Some of these have been patched as AMD modules to support better integration without shimming.
+An ever-shrinking minority of these have been patched to add missing AMD definitions.
+Except where noted, the vendored libraries are equivalent to the official upstream version.

 ## Library versions

 Library                 |  Version  |  Notes
 ------------------------| --------- | -------------------------------------------
-[d3.js]                 |   3.3.10  |  wrapped as AMD module
+[d3.js]                 |      3.4  |
 [es5-shim.js]           |    2.1.0  |
 [highlight.js]          |      7.5  |  tools/build.py -n -tamd bash css javascript markdown python scss xml
 [jquery]                |    1.9.1  |